lfgberg/why-PCB/README.md

+# This has not yet been tested, and firmware has not yet been pushed to qmk/via, pcb may or may not function as intended
 # Why PCB

 PCB designed for the why 1-key gasket mounted macropad, payment was never made, I never finished, now it's here!
 This needs decoupling caps added because I forgot them.
 It hasn't been produced or tested.